lucassus/krug-rails-fast-tdd/spork_spine_zeus/05_is_it_worth.md

 # Is it worth?

 * Perfect for legacy projects
-* ..but it may ntroduce protential problems
+* ..but it may introduce protential problems
-* Preloading pre-fork
+	* Preloading pre-fork and other hacks
-* Hacks
 	* Can introduce many subtle bugs
 	* etc.